How to fill out Greenhouse application forms: a complete field-by-field guide

 - "Walk us through a project that…" — Pick one specific example, structure it: situation, what you did, outcome.
 Aim for 100-150 words.
 Don't list three projects vaguely; pick one and tell it well.

 - "What do you know about [company]?" — Show you've actually read recent posts/blog/news.
 Mention a specific product launch, value, or piece of public-facing content from the last 6 months.
-Generic praise is filtered.
+Generic praise doesn't tell the reviewer anything about you.

 - Skills/proficiency self-rating questions — Be honest.
 Inflated ratings come up in interviews and are easy to expose.
 "Proficient" or "intermediate" for tools you use regularly is defensible.
 "Beginner" or "learning" is fine for things you're growing into.